 They typically live in dense shrubbery or thickets near open areas such as gardens, parks and woodland edges.

-These birds are quite adaptable when it comes to nesting sites – they will build their nests anywhere from tree cavities to manmade boxes.
+These birds are quite adaptable in nesting sites – they will build their nests anywhere from tree cavities to manmade boxes.

 Kingdom | Animalia |